James Conner among 3 must-start Week 5 fantasy football running backs - UPI.com

 MIAMI, Oct.
 2 (UPI) -- James Conner is among my three must-start fantasy football running backs for Week 6.

 Derrick Henry leads my Top-30 weekly fantasy football running back rankings.
-Bijan Robinson, Jordan Mason, Kenneth Walker and Aaron Jones are my other Top 5 options.
+Jordan Mason, Kenneth Walker, Aaron Jones and Conner are my other Top 5 options.

-Jonathan Taylor, Conner, Kyren Williams, Chuba Hubbard and Brian Robinson Jr. also should be considered Top-10 plays for Week 4.
+Kyren Williams, Chuba Hubbard, Brian Robinson Jr., Alvin Kamara and Josh Jacobs also should be considered Top-10 plays for Week 4.

 Hubbard and Javonte Williams join Conner as my must-start plays.
 My rankings were compiled based on several factors, including likely workload, strength of opponent, previous matchup history, expected red zone opportunities and predicted game script.

-Taylor, Joe Mixon, Raheem Mostert and Austin Ekeler stock owners should continue to monitor their injury status leading into their respective kickoffs.
+Joe Mixon, Brian Robinson Jr. and Raheem Mostert stock owners should continue to monitor their injury status leading into their respective kickoffs.

 My Week 5 quarterback, wide receiver and tight end rankings also are available.
 My top free agent targets for Week 5 are available here.
 All positional rankings will be updated throughout the week.
 Players will be removed from or adjusted within the rankings based on injuries.